Tegolante/db-sqlite/README.md

 # db-sqlite

 Welcome in the repository!
-This is a simple SQLite DB made for testing
+This is a simple SQLite DB made for testing, all data are only for test purpose

 ### 1. Download SQLite DB Browser
 Download SQL Browser from [here](https://sqlitebrowser.org/dl/)